traviicii/kekambas142-typescript-setup/readme.md

 };
 ```

-### Create new src driectory, with an index.js inside
+### Create new src driectory, with an index.ts inside
 #### Current File Structure

 ```